cometbft/cometbft/spec/consensus/gossip/gossip.md

 ```qnt reactor.gen.qnt
 <<DEF-READ-TUPLE>>
 ```

-> **Note**
-> If you read previous versions of this draft, you will recall GOSSIP was aware of supersession.
-In this version, I am hiding supersession in REQ-CONS-GOSSIP-REMOVE and initially attributing the task of identifying superseded entries to CONS, which then removes what has been superseded.
-A a later refined version of this spec will clearly specify how supersession is handled and translated into removals.

 As per the discussion in [Part I](#part-1-background), CONS requires GOSSIP to be a valid tuple space